 Notes

-- I highly recommend using a scale to measure your flour.
+- Use a scale to measure the flour.
 However, if you don’t have a scale, be sure to fluff your flour with a spoon and then spoon it into your cups before leveling it off with a knife.
 This method is the best way to measure flour without overpacking the measuring cup, leading to a dense cake.

-- Eggs are much easier to separate when cold, but egg whites whip up easier when closer to room temperature.
-I recommend separating them in advance if you have the time so that the egg whites can come to room temperature.
+- Separate the eggs while they are cold.
+Eggs are much easier to separate when cold, but egg whites whip up easier when closer to room temperature.
+I recommend separating the eggs in advance if you have the time so that the egg whites can come to room temperature.

-- Tap the cake pan on the counter a few times to pop any air bubbles and level out the batter in the pan for an even bake.
+- To pop air bubbles in the cake batter: Gently tap the cake pan on the counter a few times to pop any large air bubbles and level out the batter in the pan for an even bake.